BYUI-ECEN-361-Classes/lab-02-interrupts-timers-Scottmay612/Documentation/Assignment.md

 2. What is the new frequency of LED D1?

 LED D1 toggles once every four seconds.
 1/4s = 0.25Hz.
-The light turns on with a frequency of 0.125Hz because the period is 8 seconds.
+It turns on with a frequency of 0.125Hz because the period is 8 seconds.
 It is on for four seconds, then off for four seconds.

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
 Recall that the Seven-Segment timer is Tim17)